 Iceland is open for international tourists.
 Iceland will re-open the country to travelers June 15, 2020 for passengers inside the Schengen Area.A requirement for admission is visitors must either be tested for COVID-19 or spend 14 days in quarantine.
 However, citizens of countries that provide government records documenting a clean bill of health can opt to submit those instead.

 The test for COVID-19 will be free from June 15 – July 1st.
 After that, entrants to Iceland must pay ISK 15,000 (~ $111 USD) for a single test.

 All visitors are asked to download a contact-tracing app.

 Latest updates can be found here

 The Irish regulations apply to all nationalities, including returning Irish residents.
-This policy will be reviewed on June 18.
 The government states it “honestly doesn’t know” how long these travel restrictions will be needed.

 Dublin is fun to explore, and if you haven’t already been, you’ll easily be impressed.

 You can find out the latest updates here

 In Italy, government officials placed the country of 60 million people on lockdown on March 10 in an attempt to stop the spread of the virus.
 Italy suffered early and hard with the COVID-19 virus.

 Italy’s re-opening is quite detailed and scheduled precisely as follows: